Proposed Melbourne rail extensions: 2013 Network Development Plan: Metropolitan Rail (NDPMR)

 New government agency Public Transport Victoria (PTV) released a detailed 20-year rail development plan in 2013 under the government of Denis Napthine.
 The report outlined a major expansion of the metropolitan rail network in Melbourne over a number of stages, with the goals of introducing a 'metro-style system' and extending the reach of the network.
 Significant projects identified for construction included the Metro Tunnel, the Airport rail link, a line to Doncaster, a line to Rowville, a second underground inner-city rail tunnel, and many rail electrification and duplication projects.

 2025 Infrastructure Victoria Plan

 Infrastructure Victoria released a 30-year plan for improvements to Victoria's existing infrastructure.
 The plan called for electrification of the Ballarat line as far as Melton, and the building of new stations at Altona North, Thornhill Park and Mount Atkinson.

 Extensions under construction

 Diagram showing Melbourne's rail network, including former lines and lines currently in planning or construction.

-Metro Tunnel

-There have been numerous proposals for a north–south tunnel in inner-city Melbourne, to relieve capacity on Melbourne's City Loop and to provide new underground stations.
-In 2015 the State Government established the Melbourne Metro Rail Authority to oversee planning for new twin 9-kilometre rail tunnels through the central city between South Kensington station and South Yarra.
-The new Metro Tunnel will have five new underground stations and connecting the Deniliquin railway line with the Gippsland railway line, creating a new route through the CBD as an alternative to the City Loop.
-New underground stations were built at Arden, Parkville, State Library, Town Hall and Domain.
-Enabling works were underway by 2016 and major construction work on the tunnel and stations began in 2017.
-The project has an estimated cost of $11 billion and is scheduled to be complete by 2025.